 Wat Phuak Taem, the craft temple

 Wat Phuak Taem dates back to the 15th century.
 King Tilokkarat was the ruler of Chiang Mai in that period.
-According to my information the buildings are more than 100 years old.
+According to my information, the buildings are more than 100 years old.
 The word “Phuak” means heads of villages.
 “Team” might be the name of someone who was involved in the establishment of the temple.

 What is special about Wat Phuak Taem?
-On the temple grounds there is a small museum about temple ornaments.
-There is also a workshop where they produce umbrellas and roof ornaments for temples.
+On the temple grounds, there is a small museum about “khua tong”, which are temple ornaments.
+There is also a workshop where they produce “khua tong”.

-Wat Lok Molee aka Wat Lok Moli is located outside the old city.
-This temple dates back to at least the 14th century when it first appeard in the chronicles.
+Wat Lok Molee, aka Wat Lok Moli, is located outside the old city.
+This temple dates back to at least the 14th century when it first appeared in the chronicles.
 King Kuena, The sixth king of the Mangrai dynasty, invited monks from Burma to spread their teachings of Theravada Buddhism.

 What is special about Wat Lok Molee?
 The beautiful brick chedi of the temple.

 Wat Ku Tao, the Shan temple

 Wat Ku Tao is one of the Shan temples of Chiang Mai.
 Besides that, the chedi is known as the “watermelon stupa”.
 It is the only one of that particular design in Chiang Mai.
 In the past, the temple was known as Wat Weruwanaramwiharn.

 Ku Tao’s name comes from the northern Thai word ‘Ku’, which means a place that contains ash and bones after cremation.
 ‘Tao’ means melon or ash.
 Wat Ku Tao is the temple where the largest Poy Sang Long ceremony in Chiang Mai takes place.